yizhouhe/Repetier-Firmware-DaVinci/README.md

 Note : points 1 and 2 are only needed to wipe the stock fw or a corrupted fw, for update they are not necessary.
 Note 2: remove the jumper before flashing if still there
 3. Use an arduino IDE supporting arduino DUE, [1.8.13](https://www.arduino.cc/en/Main/Software) with Arduino SAM Boards (32-bits ARM Cortex-M3) 1.6.12 Arduino Due module from board manager
-4. Update variants.cpp/USBCore.cpp arduino files with the ones present in src\ArduinoDUE\AdditionalArduinoFile according your IDE version.
+4. Update variants.cpp and USBCore.cpp arduino files under your user folder with the ones present in "\src\ArduinoDUE\AdditionalArduinoFiles\Da Vinci 1.0 - Arduino IDE 1.8.13 -Due 1.8.3\Arduino15\packages\arduino\hardware\sam\1.6.12".
+For windows 10, the target file to be replaced is located under C:\Users\[Your username]\AppData\Local\Arduino15\packages\arduino\hardware\sam\1.6.12
 5. Open the project file named repetier.ino located in src\ArduinoDUE\Repetier directory in the arduino IDE.
 6. Modify the DAVINCI define in Configuration.h file to match your targeted Da Vinci.
 See below.
 7. Under the tools menu select the board type as Arduino DUE (Native USB Port) and the proper port you have connected to the printer.
 NOTE: You can usually find this out by looking at the tools -> port menu both before and after plugging in the printer to your computer's USB.